NoviScl/DRL-CO/PG&A3C/README.md

 ## Dependencies

 * Python=3.6 (should be OK with v >= 3.4)
-* PyTorch=0.2 and 0.3
+* PyTorch 0.4 (will update to a newer version when I get time)
 * tqdm
 * matplotlib
 * [tensorboard_logger](https://github.com/TeamHG-Memex/tensorboard_logger)

-PyTorch 0.4 compatibility is available on branch `pytorch-0.4`.

 ## TSP Results